ProtoconNet/mitum-currency-doc/docs/run-node.rst

 .. note::

+  * A node can find out the addresses of all nodes by using the node discovery protocol.
   * Digest API is included in Mitum currency, so API service is provided by default.
   * Please check :ref:`node configure` for Digest setting.
   * If Digest is not set, data for API service must be processed separately.